bssrdf/DeepLearningBookCode-Volume1/README.md

 # ABOUT THE FIGURES

   The book is illustrated with roughly 1000 original figures.
 Most were drawn by the author in Adobe Illustrator.
 A few were drawn in Photoshop.

+  All of these figures are released under the MIT license, like the code.
+This means you're free to use them any way you like, as long as you keep the copyright associated with them somehow.

+  You're not required to attribute me or the book if you use these images, but I'd appreciate it if you would.

   Some figures include photographs.
 Many of these are by the author.
 All other photos are from Wikiart, Wikimedia, or Pixabay.
 The book provides a citation